brunoholanda/BrunoHolanda/README.md

 <h1 align="center"> Hi, Welcome to my GitHub :rocket: </p>

-#### <p align="center">:man: Fullstack developer with 5 years of experience passionate about creating innovative solutions.
+#### <p align="center">👨‍💻 Fullstack Developer | SaaS & System Architecture</p>
+With over 5 years of experience in software development, I specialize in building and leading fullstack solutions that drive efficiency and scalability.
+Currently, I work at Elevaty (a branch of Dock's holding company), where I lead projects focused on processing and sending invoices at scale.

+Beyond my work at Elevaty, I spearheaded the development of Marquei, a SaaS platform designed for scheduling and managing clinic appointments.
+I have also led private projects involving complex system integrations and backend optimizations.

-Currently working at Elevaty, a branch of Dock's holding company, where I am responsible for developing fullstack applications for the company's offered solutions.
-In addition to Elevaty, I built Marquei, a scheduling and management system for clinics.
-My journey in technology began early.
-At 16, I automated my parents' house using Arduino and C programming.
-This passion for development led to create various projects, such as home automation applications sold online, including an app to control the gate motor via Wi-Fi and a smart mirror programmed in Python that was featured in the local newspaper.
+My passion for technology started early—at 16, I automated my parents' house using Arduino and C. Since then, I’ve built and sold home automation applications, including a Wi-Fi-controlled gate motor and a smart mirror programmed in Python that gained industry recognition.

+I am always looking for innovative challenges, whether designing scalable architectures, optimizing databases, or creating seamless user experiences.

  :bulb:  </p>